 Six months ago, most San Fernando Valley voters didn't know Mike Feuer from Adam.

 The worn shoe leather paid off.
-On his way to becoming the top vote-getter in the 5th District race, Feuer won 34% of the Valley vote, more than any of the three other candidates, including a well-known local activist and a former school board member who had represented the Valley for 14 years.
+On his way to becoming the top vote-getter in the 5th District race, Feuer won 34% of the Valley vote, beating three other candidates, including a well-known local activist and a former school board member who had represented the Valley for 14 years.

-When Feuer squares off with second-place finisher Barbara Yaroslavsky in the June 6 runoff, Valley voters once again will play a pivotal role in deciding who will represent the district, which stretches south from Sherman Oaks, Van Nuys and North Hollywood over the Santa Monica Mountains to the Westside.
+When Feuer squares off with second-place finisher Barbara Yaroslavsky in the June 6 runoff, Valley voters will once again play a pivotal role in deciding who will represent the district that stretches south from Sherman Oaks, Van Nuys and North Hollywood, over the Santa Monica Mountains to the Westside.

-Yaroslavsky, meanwhile, must do better in the Valley if she hopes to take the post that her husband, Zev, held for 19 years before resigning in December to become a Los Angeles County supervisor.
-She drew only 19% of the Valley vote in the primary, ranking last in the field.
-A strong showing in the Westside put her in the runoff.
+For Yaroslavsky, winning the Valley vote is even more crucial if she hopes to take the post that her husband, Zev, held for 19 years before resigning in December to become a county supervisor.
+After all, she drew only 19% of the Valley vote in the primary, ranking last in the field.
+A strong showing in the Westside won her a place in the runoff.

 Overall, Feuer drew 39% of the 5th District vote, compared to 26% for Yaroslavsky, who had a fund-raising lead of more than $100,000, as well as several blue-chip endorsements and the strong name recognition provided by her husband.